ChoeHa-U/Better-BLUR-for-MySHELL/README.md

 ## About the radius-reset fix

-Blur My Shell has a bug where the blur radius can silently snap back to a lower default value after your screen locks or your device sleeps, even though the slider in the extension's settings still visually shows the value you set.
+Blur My Shell has a bug where the blur radius can silently snap back to a lower default value after your screen locks or your device sleeps — even though the slider in the extension's settings still visually shows the value you set.
 The fix works by running a small background watcher that detects when your screen unlocks and reapplies the correct blur values automatically, a second after you're back in.
-It is lightweight and only acts on unlock — it won't interfere with sleep/wake timing or consume power.
+It's lightweight and only acts on unlock — it won't interfere with sleep/wake timing.

 ## Notes

-- Tested on **Ubuntu (GNOME)** and **Bazzite (GNOME, Fedora Atomic), Should also work on Cachy OS or Arch Linux running GNOME**
+- Tested on **Ubuntu (GNOME)** and **Bazzite (GNOME, Fedora Atomic)**
-- If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script will not run.
+- If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script will tell you it isn't supported and won't run
-- If your desktop environment isn't detected correctly even though you are on GNOME, you can continue the script to make changes.
+- If your desktop environment isn't detected correctly even though you are on GNOME, the script will ask if you want to continue anyway